 If you’re wondering if the above risks are a reason to avoid Paxil, that’s hardly the case.

 Paxil is still considered safe and effective as a depression treatment.
 Your unique circumstances, needs and limitations play an important role in deciding whether treating depression with Paxil is right for you.
+Talking to a healthcare provider can help you be better informed about the variety of antidepressants available and to compare similarities and differences, such as for Paxil vs Lexapro.

 Depression and the associated mood disorders in its family can be crippling sources of physical and mental anguish for anyone if left untreated.
 Whether you’re the person dealing with those symptoms or you’re watching someone you love struggle, Paxil may indeed work.